cyaris/cyaris.github.io/the_networks_of_war.md

 ---
 layout: page
 title: The Networks of War
-subtitle: Choose a War Type
+subtitle: A D3.js Network Analysis Tool
 gh-repo: cyaris/the_networks_of_war/
 gh-badge: [follow, star]
 social-share: true